Deck Pass Blog: Week 1

 Women's Swimming & Diving to Usher in New Era with Wisconsin Dual

-Dr. Josh White recently concluded his sixth season on the Michigan coaching staff, serving the last two years as associate head coach for the men's program.
+Dr. Josh White is in his ninth season on the Michigan coaching staff, serving the last four years as associate head coach for the men's program.
 The previous four years (2009-12), White was the assistant head coach for the men's team.

 Prior to his arrival in Ann Arbor, White was head coach of the men's and women's swimming teams at Division-III Pomona-Pitzer (Claremont, Calif.) from 2006-08.